kuriharaan/InputSystemWiki/How-Do-I....md

 ////TODO: need a way to give devices an opportunity to feed events; ATM you have to make that happen yourself and events will only go in the next update this way

-# ... choose a different state layout for my gamepad?
+# ... deal with my gamepad data arriving in a format different from `GamepadState`?

 Extend the "Gamepad" template and customize its controls.